Building a bridge of understanding and acceptance.

 Managing expectations and suspending judgment (developing a realistic understanding of who one is, greater appreciation of one’s unique qualities and strengths).

 Although these steps may seem daunting, there is good news.
 Despite the tendency of the AS partner to be rigid and focused on himself, most AS clients that I work with will put in tremendous efforts to change in the context of my therapy and the support from the NT spouse.

-Asperger’s is NOT a fixed condition that remains the same throughout one’s life.
+Asperger’s is NOT a fixed condition that locks someone into the same behaviors throughout life.
 It is subject to the same forces of change that occur in anyone’s life.
 Understanding this provides the ray of hope to break painful entrenched patterns of interaction.

 Please know that the change is usually gradual but, over time, both partners usually experience progress and your relationship can finally become more relaxed and rewarding.
 In fact, many neurodiverse couples that I counsel report that they are satisfied with the marriage and choose to remain in the relationship.

 Most of my clients to NOT seek to receive a diagnosis nor to I find much benefit in providing one.
 It is much more effective to treat whatever symptoms exist and avoid the negative effects of labeling and having a fixed mindset.

 On the other hand, it can be INCREDIBLY helpful to receive a diagnosis if it can help a couple reinterpret behaviors as a way of experiencing the world as opposed to a sign of bad intent.

 In such cases, clients start by taking the following on-line assessments (not definitive tests):